abajwa-hw/single-view-demo/LAB-STEPS.md

 ##### Part 2 - Import data from MySQL to Hive ORC table via Sqoop

-- Note the queries shown below can also be run via Hive view in Ambari http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive by logging in as either it1 or mktg1 (depending on which user is supposed to run it)
+- Note the queries shown below can also be run, one by one, via Hive view in Ambari http://sandbox.hortonworks.com:8080/#/main/views/HIVE/1.0.0/Hive by logging in as either it1 or mktg1 (depending on which user is supposed to run it)

 - Login as it1
 ```